-Multiple Counties, California County and State Native Americans and the California Mission System, 1769-1848
+Native Americans and the California Mission System, 1769-1848 Name of multiple listing (if applicable)

 Archival materials regarding the ranchos that mention Native people are rare and only discuss them in very broad strokes (Silliman 2004:xiii, 31).
 In the Bay Area, for example, baptismal records from Mission San José indicate that by the 1830s, large numbers of Native children were born at outlying ranchos rather than at the mission.
 Yet little of their lives there is documented (Milliken 2008:76-77).
 However, other scholars have provided examples for the study of Indigenous lives in these colonial contexts through archival and archaeological records (Haas 1995; Hurtado 1988; Phillips 1993; Silliman 2004).
 As Haas (1995:49) states: